mythril-forge/homebrew-spells/spells/level-1/ray-of-sickness.md

 **Duration:** instantaneous

-**Range:** 60 feet
+**Range:** 90 feet

 **Tags:** verbal, somatic

 ---

 ## Description
 A ray of sickening greenish energy lashes out toward a creature within range.
 Make a ranged spell attack against the target.
-On a hit, the target takes `2d8` poison damage and must make a Constitution saving throw.
-On a failed save, it is also **poisoned** until the end of your next turn.
+On a hit, the target takes `2d6` poison damage and must make a Constitution saving throw.
+On a failed save, it becomes **poisoned**.
+While a creature is **poisoned** in this way, it is vulnerable to poison damage.

 ## At Higher Levels
-When you cast this spell using a spell slot of 2nd level or higher, the damage increases by `1d8` for each slot level above 1st.
+When you cast this spell using a spell slot of 2nd level or higher, the spell produces one additional beam for each slot level above 1st.
+You can direct the beams at the same target or at different ones.
+Make a separate attack roll for each beam.

 ---

 **Classes:** sorcerer, wizard

-**Subclasses:** death cleric, undying warlock, alchemist artificer (revisited)
+**Subclasses:** death cleric, undying warlock, alchemist artificer

 **Subraces:** tiefling (baalzebul), tiefling (baalzebul)